-The right to carriage cannot be transferred (a) without the express consent of the Carrier, (b) if the ticket bears the passenger's name, or (e) if the latter does not appear an the ticket and the passenger has already commenced the voyage.
+The right to carriage cannot be transferred (a) without the express consent of the carrier, (b) if the ticket bears the passenger's name, or (c) if the latter does not appear on the ticket and the passenger has already commenced the voyage.

-If, prior to sailing, the passenger dies, or else an impediment arises for causes not imputable to him, which prevents him from commencing the voyage, the contract is terminated and one fourth of the fare is due, free of victuals if these were included in the fare.
+If, prior to sailing, the passenger dies or else an impediment arises for causes not imputable to him, which prevents him from commencing the voyage, the contract is terminated and one forth of the fare is due, free of victuals if these were included in the fare.
 If the impediment concerns one of the relatives or persons belonging to the family who were to voyage together, each passenger can request contract termination under the same conditions.

-In the cases contemplated in the preceding paragraphs the passenger must inform the Carrier of the impediment before sailing; in default, the entire net fare is due.
+In the cases contemplated in the preceding paragraphs, the passenger must inform the carrier of the impediment before sailing; in default, the entire net fare is due.

-The massenger who does not present himself on board within the time fixed must pay the fare, excluding victuals.
+The passenger who does not present himself on board within the time fixed must pay the fare excluding victuals.

-The face, however, is not due if the right to carriage is transferred, with the Carrier's consent, to others upon the passenger's request; in this case, however, a commission is due to the Carrier on the fare, not exceeding 10%.
-If sailing is delayed, the passenger has right to lodging and victuals if the latter are included in the fare, for the duration of delay.
-If the Carrier cancels the departure of the vessel and the voyage cannot be made with another vessel belonging to the Carrier, schedule to sail at a later date, the contract is terminated and the Carrier must return the net fare paid by the passenger.
+The fare, however, is not due if the right to carriage is transferred with the carrier's consent to others upon the passenger's request; in this case, however, a commission is due to the carrier on the fare, not excluding 10%.
+If sailing is delayed, the passenger has right to lodging and victuals, if the latter are included in the fare, for the duration of delay.

+If the carrier cancels the departures of the vessel and the voyage cannot be made with another vessel belonging to the carrier, schedule to sail at a later date, the contract is terminated and the carrier must return the net fare paid by the passenger.

-If the voyage is interrupted for causes of force majeure, the fare is due in propertion to the distance already covered.
-The Carrier, however, has right to the entire fare if, in reasonable time, he makes possible at his expenses for the passenger to continue the voyage on a vessel of similar characteristics, furnishing him in the meantime lodging and victuals if the latter were included in the fare.
+If the voyage is interrupted for causes of force majeurs, the fare is due in proportion to the distance already covered.
+The carrier, however, has right to the entire fare if, in reasonable time, he makes possible at his expenses for the passenger to continue the voyage on a vessel of similar characteristics, furnishing him in the meantime lodging and victuals if the latter were included in fare,

 If the passenger is compelled to interrupt the voyage for causes not imputable to him, the fare is due in proportion to the distance already covered.
-If the voyage is interrupted by the passenger he must also pay the net for the remainder of the voyage.
-The Carrier is liable for damages to the passenger caused by delay or unfulfillment of carriage, unless he proves that the event is due to a cause not imputable to him.
+If the voyage is interrupted by the passenger, he must also pay the net for the remainder of the voyage.
+The carrier is liable for damages to the passenger caused by delay or unfulfillment of carriage, unless he proves that the event is due to a cause not imputable to him.

-The provisions set forth in the present article can be derogated, also by means of a written agreement, in relation to the customs, for carriage effected by means of vessels not exceeding 150 GRT.
+The provisions set forth in the present Article can be derogated, also by means of a written agreement in relation to the customs for carriage effected by means of vessel not exceeding 150 GRT.

-Carrier's liability
+Article 125 Carrier's Liability

-The Carrier is liable for accidents hurting the passenger deriving from facts which occurred from the beginning of embarkation up to completion of landing, unless he proves that the event is derived from causes not imputable to him.
+The carrier is liable for accidents hurting the passenger deriving from facts which occurred from the beginning of embarkation up to completion of landing, unless he proves that the event is derived from causes not imputable to him.

-The Carrier is also liable, within the maximum limit of Sh.So.120 per kilogram, for the loss or damage of baggages which were delivered to him closed, unless he proves that the loss or damage are derived from causes imputable to him.
-The loss or damages must be ascertained at the time of redelivery; in default, all rights to claim are lost.
-The Carrier is not liable for the loss or damages to hand baggages and items not delivered to him, unless the passenger proves that the same have been determined by causes imputable to the Carrier.
+The carrier is also liable within the maximum limit of SI.Sh.
+120 per kilogram for the loss or damage of baggage which were delivered to him closed, unless he proves that the loss or damage are derived from causes imputable to him.

+The loss or damage must be ascertained at the time of delivery; in default, all rights to claim are lost.
+The carrier is not liable for the loss or damages to hand baggage and items not delivered to him, unless the passenger proves that the same have been determined by causes imputable to the carrier.